joinpursuit/Lab-Template/README.md

 ## Getting Started

-1. All steps for the exercise should go in this section.
+1. Fork this repository.

-1. For example: Fork and clone this repository
+1. Clone the forked repository to your computer.
 1. Include setup instructions such as, installing dependencies, or running a script like

    ```bash